Claim All the Tax Credits You Earned: What the Earned Income Credit Can Do for You at Tax Time!

 What If I Am a Permanent Resident Alien Who Is Working in the U.S.?

-What if the Parents Live Together But Are Not Married?
+If the Parents Live Together But Are Not Married, Who Gets the Credit?

 What If I Have Not Filed in the Past?